r1walz/r1walz.github.io/_posts/2019-06-17-common-git-commit.md

 Hey Everyone!

 I know Git (a popular [VCS][1]) can be intimidating at first but learning and understanding it can help us efficiently develop software solutions.
-Today, I'll introduce you "commit", a very commonly used command, which is linked to the very concept of version control.
+Today, I'll introduce you to "commit", a very commonly used command, which is linked to the very concept of version control.

 ## ## git-commit